andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ## As-is / to-be vicious circle [GT]

 Obtain knowledge of the domain from the As-Is state.
 Model the To-Be state.
 Domain changes more slowly than the system that we are building.
 Beware the legacy systems - they don't exactly reflect the domain knowledge.

----

-## You _can_ copy data - look to the Process

-Matthias Verraes: “Don’t Repeat Yourself” was never about code.
-It’s about knowledge.
-It’s about cohesion.
-If two pieces of code represent the exact same knowledge, they will always change together.
-Having to change them both is risky: you might forget one of them.
-On the other hand, if two identical pieces of code represent different knowledge, they will change independently.
-De-duplicating them introduces risk, because changing the knowledge for one object, might accidentally change it for the other object.